Conceptual-Machines/grammar-school/docs/examples/json-vs-dsl-walkthrough.md

 !!! note "MCP Not Required"
     While this example uses MCP for convenience, the DSL approach works with **any REST API or HTTP endpoint**.
 The runtime can call any service that your application has access to - it doesn't need to be MCP-compatible.
 This gives you maximum flexibility in choosing your backend services.

-## Effort Comparison: Developer, LLM, and Runtime
+## Effort Comparison: Developer, LLM, Runtime, and MCP

-This section breaks down where effort is required in each approach across three dimensions: developer effort, LLM effort, and runtime effort.
+This section breaks down where effort is required in each approach across four dimensions: developer effort, LLM effort, runtime effort, and MCP/server effort.

 ### Structured Output (JSON) Approach